KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 ![alt text](<Bullet Text.png>)

-You can now make To-Do list and much more.
+You can now make a To-Do list and much more.

 ### Labeled Text

-You can also have text have a labeled put before the text.
+You can also have text have a label put before the text.
 By default, this will have the label locked to the right side of the window or container it is in, and the text locked to the left side.
 The middle will be empty space.

 ```csharp
 if(ImGui.Begin("Text Window", ref ShowWindow))